What Buyers Ask Most

 Can I transfer a furniture protection plan if I sell the furniture?

-Many plans are transferable, which adds measurable resale value to your furniture.
+Many plans are transferable, adding measurable resale value to your furniture.
 The transfer process typically involves notifying the plan administrator and paying a small transfer fee (usually $25–$50).
+Confirm transferability before purchasing if this matters to you.

 Can I cancel a protection plan and get a refund?